Volume 16, Issue 3 (9-2025) Res Anim Prod 2025, 16(3): 70-82 | Back to browse issues page

 XML Persian Abstract Print

-Introduction and Objective: In recent years, there has been an increase in cost, and sometimes the scarcity of the main components of poultry feed, including corn and soybean meal in the country, has led to research in the field of finding suitable alternatives.
+Background: In recent years, there has been an increase in cost, and sometimes the scarcity of the main components of poultry feed, including corn and soybean meal, in Iran has led to research in the field of finding suitable alternatives.
 Safflower (Carthamus tinctorius L.) is an annual herb that is abundantly found in Iran.
 Safflower meal, a high-quality protein supplement, can be used as a substitute for soybean meal in broiler diets.
-However safflower meal has high crude fiber and low energy, which is one of the limiting factors for the use of this edible material in poultry diet.
-In this way, to facilitate the use of safflower meal in poultry feed, it is suggested to include additives such as enzymes and acidifiers.
-Several researchers reported that the use of food additives such as probiotics, enzymes and acidifiers may improve the digestibility of foods containing high fiber.
+However, safflower meal contains high crude fiber and low energy, which is one of the limiting factors for the use of this edible material in poultry diets.
+To facilitate the use of safflower meal in poultry feed, it is suggested to include additives, such as enzymes and acidifiers.
+Several researchers have reported that the use of food additives, such as probiotics, enzymes, and acidifiers, may improve the digestibility of foods containing high fiber.
 Therefore, enzymes were used to increase the digestion of safflower meal.
-Endopower multi-enzyme has high enzyme activity of alpha-galactosidase, galactomanase, xylanase and beta-glucanase.
-This product is produced using by Aspergillus niger fungus and by fermentation method, and during the fermentation process, side products such as amylase, phytase, cellulase and protease enzymes are produced.
-These enzymes improve growth performance by degrading non-starch polysaccharides and increasing digestion and absorption of nutrients.
-Therefore, the present experiment was conducted to investigating the effect of safflower meal, multienzyme and acidifier on the growth performance, blood biochemical indices and intestinal morphology of broiler chickens.
+Endopower multi-enzyme has high enzyme activity of alpha-galactosidase, galactomanase, xylanase, and beta-glucanase.
+This product is produced using the Aspergillus niger fungus by the fermentation method, and side products (e.g., amylase, phytase, cellulase, and protease enzymes) are produced during the fermentation process.
+These enzymes improve growth performance by degrading non-starch polysaccharides and increasing the digestion and absorption of nutrients.
+Therefore, the present experiment aimed to investigate the effect of safflower meal, multienzyme, and acidifier on the growth performance, blood biochemical indices, and intestinal morphology of broiler chickens.

-Materials and methods: A total of 495 one-day-old male chickens were used in a completely randomized design with a factorial arrangement (2*2*2) including 9 treatments, 5 replications and 11 chicks per replication.
-Experimental treatments included control and two levels of safflower meal (0, 7.5 and 15%) and two levels of multienzyme (0, 0.2%) and acidifier (0, 0.1%).
-At the end of each rearing period involved starter, grower and finisher period, the growth performance traits (Body weight gain, feed intake, and feed conversion ratio) were recorded.
-To determine blood biochemical indices, the blood were gathered from two birds of each replicate.
-Then centrifuged at 3000 rpm and plasma sample were used to determine the concentration of LDL, cholesterol, triglyceride, total protein uric acid, albumin and plasma enzyme activity of AST and ALT in broiler chickens.
-At the end of the experiment (42 days old), two birds from each replicate were slaughtered and the carcass weight and organ weight were determined ant the relative weight of organs were calculated The intestinal morphology involved villus height, villus width, crypt depth and villus height to crypt depth ratio were determined. .
+Methods: A total of 495 one-day-old male chickens were used in a completely randomized design with a factorial arrangement (2*2*2), including nine treatments, five replications, and 11 chicks per replication.
+Experimental treatments included a control and two levels of safflower meal (0, 7.5, and 15%) and two levels of multienzyme (0 & 0.2%) and acidifier (0 & 0.1%).
+The growth performance traits (body weight gain, feed intake, and feed conversion ratio) were recorded at the end of each rearing period, involving starter, grower, and finisher periods.
+To determine blood biochemical indices, the blood was gathered from two birds of each replicate and then centrifuged at 3000 rpm.
+Plasma samples were used to determine the concentrations of LDL, cholesterol, triglyceride, total protein, uric acid, albumin, and plasma enzyme activity of AST and ALT in broiler chickens.
+At the end of the experiment (42 days old), two birds from each replicate were slaughtered to determine the carcass weight and organ weight, and to calculate the relative weight of organs.
+The determined intestinal morphology involved villus height, villus width, crypt depth, and villus height to crypt depth ratio.

-Conclusion: In general, the results show that adding 15% safflower meal along with multienzyme and acidifier increases the growth performance and health of the digestive system.
-As a result, the digestion and absorption of nutrients increases, which leads to an increase in daily weig
+Conclusion: In general, the results show that adding 15% safflower meal along with multienzyme and acidifier increases the growth performance and health of the digestive system, thereby increasing the digestion and absorption of nutrients, leading to an increase in daily weight and feed consumption.

 Type of Study: Research | Subject: تغذیه طیور